rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

 Non-linear Searches
 -------------------

-**PyAutoFit** currently supports three types of ``NonLinearSearch`` algorithms:
+**PyAutoFit** currently supports three types of non-linear search algorithms:

 - **Optimizers**: ``PySwarms``.
 - **MCMC**: ``emcee``.
 - **Nested Samplers**: ``dynesty`` and ``PyMultiNest`` (``PyMultiNest`` requires users to manually install it and is omitted from this example).

-**PyAutoFit** extends the functionality of each ``NonLinearSearch`` to ensure that they always perform the following tasks, even if the original package does not:
+**PyAutoFit** extends the functionality of each non-linear search to ensure that they always perform the following tasks, even if the original package does not:

-- Stores the results of the ``NonLinearSearch`` to the hard-disk, writing the results to human-readable files.
+- Stores the results of the non-linear search to the hard-disk, writing the results to human-readable files.
-- Allows the ``NonLinearSearch`` to be resumed if a previous run was finished.
+- Allows the non-linear search to be resumed if a previous run was finished.
 - Backs up results and associated metadata in ``.zip`` files, with the option to remove all other outputs for computing on HPCs where there may be file number quotas.
-- Extends the functionality of the ``NonLinearSearch``'s, for example providing auto-correlation analysis and stopping criteria for MCMC algorithms.
+- Extends the functionality of the non-linear search's, for example providing auto-correlation analysis and stopping criteria for MCMC algorithms.

-We've seen that we can call a ``NonLinearSearch`` as follows:
+We've seen that we can call a non-linear search as follows:

 .. code-block:: bash